HowProgrammingWorks/SelfAssessment/Skills/Programming.md

   - generator
   - coroutine
 - Data structures
-  - array
+  - array🖐️ used
-  - structure
+  - structure🖐️ used
   - record
   - enum
-  - instance
+  - instance🖐️ used
-  - object
+  - object🖐️ used
-  - class
+  - class🖐️ used
-  - collection
+  - collection🖐️ used
-  - set
+  - set🖐️ used
-  - hash table
+  - hash table🖐️ used
-  - linked list
+  - linked list🖐️ used
-  - doubly list
+  - doubly list🖐️ used
   - unrolled list
   - circular list
-  - queue
+  - queue🖐️ used
-  - stack
+  - stack🖐️ used
   - deque
-  - tree
+  - tree🖐️ used
-  - graph
+  - graph🖐️ used
-  - iterator
+  - iterator🖐️ used
   - mutable state
   - immutable state
   - serialization
   - string parsing
 - Process & style
-  - compiler
+  - compiler🖐️ used
   - transpiler
   - linter
   - polyfill
-  - debugger
+  - debugger🖐️ used
   - garbage collection
-  - refactoring
+  - refactoring🖐️ used
-  - code review
+  - code review🖐️ used
   - antipatterns
-  - paradigm
+  - paradigm👂 heard
-  - algorithm
+  - algorithm👂 heard
-  - magic numbers
+  - magic numbers👂 heard
   - hardcode
   - complexity
   - decomposition